-- 1. The Professional Team determines that, in its opinion, the model is likely to comply with the standards, and so reports to the Commission. - 2.
-The Professional Team determines that, in its opinion, the model is unlikely to comply with the requirements in one or more standards. - a.
-The Professional Team may react to possible corrections proposed by the modeling organization, but will not tell the modeling organization how to correct the non-compliance.
-If the problems can be remedied while the Professional Team is on-site, the Professional Team will review the corrective actions taken, including revisions to the original November 1 submission, before determining verification of a standard. - b.
-If the problems cannot be corrected while the Professional Team is on-site, then the modeling organization shall have seven days from the final day of the on-site review to notify the Commission Chair in writing that it will be ready for an additional verification review within thirty days of the notification.
-The modeling organization shall submit all revised documentation as specified under section V. Submission Revisions, within thirty days of the notification.
+1. The Professional Team determines that, in its opinion, the model is likely to comply with the standards, and so reports to the Commission.

+- 2. The Professional Team determines that, in its opinion, the model is unlikely to comply with the requirements in one or more standards. - a.
+The Professional Team may react to possible corrections proposed by the modeling organization but will not tell the modeling organization how to correct the non-compliance.

+If the problems can be remedied while the Professional Team is on-site, the Professional Team will review the corrective actions taken, including revisions to the original November 1 submission, before determining verification of a standard.

+b.
+If the problems cannot be corrected while the Professional Team is on-site, then the modeling organization shall have seven calendar days from the final day of the on-site review to notify the Commission Chair in writing that it will be ready for an additional verification review within thirty calendar days of the notification.

+The modeling organization shall submit all revised documentation as specified under section V. Submission Revisions, within thirty calendar days of the notification.

-SBA staff will assemble the Professional Team or an appropriate subset of the Professional Team for only one additional verification review to ensure that the corrections have been incorporated into the current, running version of the model.
+SBA staff will assemble the Professional Team or an appropriate subset of the Professional Team for only one additional verification review to ensure that the corrections have been incorporated into the version of the model under review.

 c.
-If a discrepancy in the model or model submission is discovered by the modeling organization after the Professional Team has completed its on-site review, then the modeling organization shall without delay notify the Commission Chair in writing describing the discrepancies, request an additional verification review, and indicate when it will be ready for the review.
+If a discrepancy in the model or model submission is discovered by the modeling organization after the Professional Team has completed its on-site review, then the modeling organization shall without delay notify the Commission Chair in writing providing a detailed description of the discrepancies, requesting an additional verification review, and indicating when the modeling organization will be ready for the additional verification review.
 The modeling organization shall submit all revised documentation as specified under section V. Submission Revisions.

-If an additional verification review has not been conducted, SBA staff will assemble the Professional Team or an appropriate subset of the Professional Team for an additional verification review to ensure that the corrections have been incorporated into the current, running version of the model.
+If an additional verification review has not been conducted, SBA staff will assemble the Professional Team or an appropriate subset of the Professional Team for an additional verification review to ensure that the corrections have been incorporated into the version of the model under review.